 Investing in communications ecosystems available online like chat, video, PM and other telecommunications software helps in setting smooth communication among the team.
 Conduct regular virtual meetings among remote workers and office workers to provide a better flow of information.

 Remote working has plenty of advantages.
 Some of them are as follows.

 No daily commutes: You no longer have to travel in crowded buses or worry about missing the train on time, running to get the last minute train or worry about explaining the boss about late entries.
 These help in mitigating the stress and provide a better start to work.

-Saves Time: No longer daily morning bathroom rush or cooking early breakfasts or traveling.
+Saving time: No longer daily morning bathroom rush or cooking early breakfasts or traveling.

-Saves money: Now, you don’t have to spend a considerable amount of money on travelling or petrol or at the office lunch.
+Saving money: Now, you don’t have to spend a considerable amount of money on travelling or petrol or at the office lunch.
 Now, you are free to cook your lunch at home and eat at whatever time you please.
 This, in turn, promotes health as you no longer have to skip lunch for those meetings or meeting the deadline.

 Flexible Working Schedule: This is particularly beneficial for stay at home mothers and caregivers and employees with any disability as they cannot afford to leave their home for regular office jobs.
 They can both manage home responsibilities and work at a suitable time.